What is Earnings Before Tax (EBT) vs EBITDA vs PAT?

 That’s how you calculate the EBT.

-To calculate the EBITDA, you should take the net income of the company plus interest plus taxes plus depreciation plus amortization.
+You should take the net income of the company plus interest plus taxes plus depreciation plus amortization.
 So as you can see, it takes out all the expenses to calculate the total revenue and profit.
 For example, a company gets $1 million in earnings, but they spend $300.000 in materials, resources, and production.
 The depreciation and the amortization expenses will be $100.000.
 Therefore, we have the company’s profit of $600.000.
 Interest expense is $100.000, which is equivalent to $500.000 earnings before taxes.

 After all that, we need to remove the tax rate of 15% (it may vary depending on your state).
 In this case, the net income after tax will be $425.000.
 Now we need to add the depreciation, amortization, interest, and fees to get the total EBITDA.